zaydek/duomo/README.md

 ### `padding`

-Uses the standard range scale, from `1-256`.
-Note that `px` values are statically converted to `rem` values behind-the-scenes.
+✅ Uses the standard range scale, from `1-256`.<br>
+✅ Media queries are supported for this property.<br>

 ```scss
 .p-#{$v} {